 Weather: July and August are the hottest months of the year.
 Temperatures are in the mid-90s, and heat indexes make it feel even hotter.
 High humidity and rain appear almost daily.

 Crowds: The highest crowds of summer are mid-June to mid-August.
 On the Fourth of July, the Magic Kingdom can close for capacity.
+On the flip side, crowds drop tremendously the last two weeks of August.
+It’s a good time to go if you think you can handle the heat.

 Swimming: The shallow pools actually heat up quite a bit and can feel more like hot tubs.
 If thunder is reported nearby, the pools will be closed even if it’s not raining.
 Unfortunately, Florida has the most lightning strikes and lightning-related deaths in the country.
+Make a Disney waterpark part of your plans.

 Pros: These months are most convenient for families to travel.
 Disney lowers prices at its deluxe resorts in July and all other resorts in mid-August.
 Summer is a great time to visit a Disney water park.